UPDATE 1-Commerzbank expects Q2 loss on restructuring costs

 * Does not expect net loss for FY 2017 (Updates with further details, background)

-FRANKFURT, June 23 Commerzbank warned on Friday it would post a second-quarter loss due to high restructuring costs but said expenses related to staff reductions would be lower than previously expected.
+FRANKFURT, June 23 (Reuters) - Commerzbank warned on Friday it would post a second-quarter loss due to high restructuring costs but said expenses related to staff reductions would be lower than previously expected.

 The German bank, which is shedding staff, said in a statement it would book restructuring charges of about 810 million euros ($904 million) in the second quarter.